rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 -->

 ### Subscription States

 YANG Push Lite has a small set of simple states for a subscription on a publisher.
 These states are intended to help clients easily determine the health and status of a subscription.

 - **Invalid**: a subscription that is invalid for any reason.
 E.g., the subscription references an invalid filter expression for the current device schema.
-Normally, invalid configurations should be rejected by the system, whether due to subscription configuration or *establish-susbcription* RPC, and hence this state should rarely be seen.
+Normally, invalid configurations should be rejected by the system, whether due to subscription configuration or *establish-subscription* RPC, and hence this state should rarely be seen.

 - **Inactive**: a valid subscription, but one that is not active because it has no associated receivers.
 This state is unlikely to be seen for dynamic subscriptions.